MaireadKelly/Kelly-Cooks/README.md

 - Responsive design for mobile, tablet, and desktop.

 ### User Registration
-New users can register an account using the sign‑up form.
+New users can register an account using the sign-up form.
 The system prevents invalid inputs and provides clear error messages.

 - **Invalid Email Example**
   ![Registration error - email](docs/readme/registration-error-email.png)